prefix-dev/rattler-build/docs/tutorials/rust.md

   summary: "A utility for managing cargo dependencies from the command line."
 ```

-To build this recipe, just run:
+To build this recipe, simply run:

 ```bash
 rattler-build build \